 The Nevada State Contractors Board requires “all businesses or individuals who construct or alter any building, highway, road, parking facility, railroad, excavation, or other structure” to have a license.
 This includes subcontractors and specialty contractors.

-If you’re a contractor in this state, getting a license is absolutely essential.
+Getting a license is essential if you’re a contractor in this state.
 If you’re found working without a contractor’s license in Nevada, you can be charged with a crime punishable by fines and jail time.

 Nevada general contractor’s license classifications

 According to the Nevada Administrative Code, there are three main classification categories for contractors:

 Classification A: This classification covers general engineering and any projects with “fixed works” requiring specialized engineering knowledge and skills.
 Subclassifications are available for various work projects, including bridges, highways, residential pools, industrial piping and more.

 Classification B: This classification covers general building — primarily the construction and remodeling of buildings.
 Subclassifications are available for specific areas like commercial remodeling, pre-manufactured housing and prefabricated steel structures.

 Classification C: This classification covers many specialty contracting categories, including: plumbing and heating; electrical; carpentry, maintenance and minor repairs; masonry; and roofing and siding.

 In total, there are 36 specialty classifications and several subclassifications for the type of contracting work being done.
 There is also an AB classification for those who plan to work under the general engineering and general building categories.